 Any organization that provides programs to the public has a moral, legal and spiritual obligation to institute appropriate risk management practices for its programs.
 This is not only the right thing to do; it is legally required under the principle of duty of care.
 The 2011 fall of a 15-year-old athlete from an Edmonton hotel balcony should prompt organizations to review their risk management strategies and ensure they involve more than just the field of play.

-The Volunteer Police Information Check Program is funded by the Government of Alberta and jointly administered by Alberta Culture and Community Spirit and Volunteer Alberta.
-Under this program, eligible nonprofit/voluntary sector organizations can have police information checks costs (from police services) covered for volunteers in eligible circumstances.
+The Vulnerable Sector Check Program is funded by the Government of Alberta and jointly administered by Alberta Culture and Status of Women and Volunteer Alberta.
+Under this program, eligible non-profit/voluntary sector organizations can have police information checks costs (from police services) covered for volunteers in eligible circumstances.

 If you require a Police Information Check or Vulnerable Sector Police Information Check, the application process is now online only.

 Below are links to a number of risk management resources.
-The Edmonton Sport Council also holds a number of electronic resources, a listing of which can be found here.
+The Edmonton Sport Council also holds a number of electronic resources applicable to Risk Management.
+Please contact the office for more information.

 The Canadian Sport Risk Registry is a free, online database of examples of real organziational risks and solutions as identified by national sport organizations.
 It also includes a step-by-step template to help organizations identify, work through and manage different risks.